Golf Tutorials

 Grip: SuperStroke Odyssey Pistol 1.0

-More than any other area of the game of putting, Tommy values feel for speed more so than just simple direction of his putts.
-This putter has its famous ""White Hot"" insert as it provides an exceptional 'soft' and gives exceptional feedback on strike from anywhere a the across the putterface, a that allows a feel-player like to fully command distance control above all else.
-Unlike more technology-packed mallet putters that that focus specifically on a direction and are designed to increase stability on mishits, a a conventional blade like provides the ultimate connection between player and club, perfect for a master technician like a Tommy, who really likes to trust his feel and 'instinct'.
+More than any other area of putting, Tommy values feel for speed more than just the simple direction of his putts.
+This putter has its famous "White Hot" insert, providing exceptional 'softness' and giving superb feedback on strike from anywhere across the putter face, allowing a feel player like Tommy to fully command distance control above all else.
+Unlike more technology-packed mallet putters that focus specifically on direction and are designed to increase stability on mishits, a conventional blade like this provides the ultimate connection between player and club, perfect for a master technician like Tommy, who trusts his feel and 'instinct'.

 Final Thoughts